Table of Contents

 Trinity Church was our most complicated project in our 47-year history of performing professional restoration work.
 We began the planning phases of this project in 2018, with the scheduled completion rapidly approaching.
 This enormous restoration project involved the skills of more than 100 tradespeople and professionals.
 Our skilled professionals handled every step from removal to reinstallation.

-The pews for Trinity Church date back to the early 1900s, with over a century of wear evident in their finish.
+The wooden church pews for Trinity Church date back to the early 1900s, with over a century of wear evident in their finish.
 These pews were built with high backs, high ends and short seats.
 They also had a divider wall, a common design choice during the era.
 Trinity Church is a national landmark and historical building.
 For these historically significant pews to fit today’s parishioner profile, we incorporated the following changes: